ALSchwalm/transient/README.md

 For example, in the following command, the flags before the `--` are passed to `transient`.
 The remaining arguments are passed directly to QEMU.
 This example will cause `transient` to download and run a Centos7 VM (from the Vagrant Cloud) with 1GB of memory using a text console.
-The `name` parameter is used to allow subsequent invocations to use the same disk image, so changes will persist.
+This virtual machine will be automatically shut down on exit and its disk will be destroyed.

 ```
 transient run \
-   -name test-vm \
    -image centos/7:2004.01 \
    -- \
    -nographic -enable-kvm -m 1G